SeanBurford/route48/routing/edgerouter-x/index.md

 3. Click `Config` on a GRE/SIT tunnel
 4. Select a device from the tabs

-### UI

-The EdgeMax web UI has poor support for IPv6.
-Most of the following configuration can easily be replicated either in the `config tree` tab of the UI, or on the command line via SSH.
-Examining the `config tree` tab can be helpful since it provides hints about what settings are available.

 ### IP Addresses

 In this document I use these addresses: